16sharder/budgeting-project/README.md

 ## Coming Soon

 Other features that will be added in the near future include:\
-    --Add entries for your earnings--\
+    --Add entries for your earnings\
     --Indicate transfers between your own bank accounts\
     --Display a previous month's spendings\
     --Automatically keep track of bills that stay the same each month (think rent, cell phone plan)

+Please comment any other suggestions you have!

 ## Instructions for installation